-We are able to adapt any of our programmes to suit your exact requirements.
+We are able to adapt any of our pragrammes to suit your exact requirements.
 We are also able to provide a number of other activities or discussions.
 For example:

 - Children's Stations of the Cross

 - Making a Pilgrim Badge

 - Meet a Nun

 - Meet a Priest

 - Creative prayer activities

-- Teaching Mass

-- Stained glass windows and other crafts
+- Easter Experience Day

+- Christmas Experience Day

 - Tudor life (including dressing up and optional Tudor Banquet)